 Spy Games

-This is the page for Cheapass Spy Games, including our second-ever game from 1996, and our newest game of 2026.
-Bad Assassin is a celebration of the 30th anniversary of the original Spy Game, featuring some of the same characters in a madcap chase through Prague.
+This is the landing page for two excellent spy games, including our second-oldest game and one of our newest.
+Bad Assassin is a celebration of the 30th anniversary of the original Spy Game, featuring some of the same characters in a madcap chase through a cold war city.

 The Original Spy Game

-The Original: You’re all super-villains, building fantastical secret lairs to capture the world’s most intrepid spies.
-Your ultimate goal is to kill them, but you might be tempted to taunt them for extra points.
+You’re all super-villains, building fantastical secret lairs to capture the world’s most intrepid spies.
+Your ultimate goal is to kill them, but you might be tempted to taunt them fist, for extra points.

-That’s the premise of Before I Kill You, Mister Spy…, a delightfully silly card game.
+That’s the premise of Before I Kill You, Mister Spy…, a delightfully silly card game from Cheapass Games.
 This game is nicely self-contained, so all you need is the deck and the rules.

 How did we get here?